What is a Financial Wellbeing Coach?

 Once they have a strong handle on the client’s situation and need, the Financial Wellbeing Coach will put their problem-solving cap on to explore every avenue available for the client.

-Financial Wellbeing Coach need to:
+Financial Wellbeing Coaches need to:

 Taking back control of unmanageable debt isn’t a quick fix.
 Our Financial Wellbeing Coaches usually work with clients between three and 12 months – and sometimes it can be even longer than that.